WV-HEDW: History

-Hortus was founded in 1912, on the 18th of April in Huize Tas on Rapenburg, in the old Jewish quarter, by, among others, the very young David Wijnschenk and Nathan Nikkelsberg.
-The founding took quite some effort as Nikkelsberg recalled in 1948: “There was no money for a meeting room.
+Hortus was founded in 1912, on 18 April in Huize Tas on Rapenburg, in the old Jewish quarter, by, among others, the very young David Wijnschenk and Nathan Nikkelsberg.
+The founding took quite some effort as Nikkelsberg recalled in 1948: "There was no money for a meeting room.
 But no matter, because didn't I have a gold ring?
-On Wijnschenk's advice, I took it to ‘Uncle Jan’ (the pawnbroker) and the money was there.”
+On Wijnschenk's advice, I took it to 'Uncle Jan' (the pawnbroker) and the money was there."

 Hortus' club colors were black and white.
-According to the 1927-1928 membership list, the official ´club uniform´ consisted of: “Jersey: black and white vertical stripes, shorts: black, socks: black.”
+According to the 1927–1928 membership list, the official ´club uniform´ consisted of: "Jersey: black and white vertical stripes, shorts: black, socks: black."
 Since 1924, Hortus played its games on a pitch on Röntgenstraat.

 The club advanced to the NVB in 1915 after winning the first class championship of the Amsterdam Voetbal Bond (AVB).
 Four years later, Hortus became champion of the third class of the major league.
-A remarkable detail: Wilhelmina Vooruit finished last that season in the same competition with 0 points and a goal difference of 3-93!
-Hortus won the home game against Wilhelmina Vooruit on the 6th of April 1919 by a whopping 12-0.
+A remarkable detail: Wilhelmina Vooruit finished last that season in the same competition with 0 points and a goal difference of 3–93!
+Hortus won the home game against Wilhelmina Vooruit on 6 April 1919 by a whopping 12–0.

 Hortus was promoted to the second class, at that time the second highest level of football in the Netherlands.
 Bobo Lo Brunt, secretary of the Dutch Football Association KNVB, remembered Hortus well.
-In the anniversary edition marking the 40th anniversary of HEDW in 1953, he wrote: “I remember my first trip to De Meer as if it were yesterday, when I saw where Hortus celebrated its triumphs.
-In those days, Hortus was a club to be reckoned with, a strong second class team.”
+In the anniversary edition marking the 40th anniversary of HEDW in 1953, he wrote: "I remember my first trip to De Meer as if it were yesterday, when I saw where Hortus celebrated its triumphs.
+In those days, Hortus was a club to be reckoned with, a strong second class team."